Bay-Friendly Gardening in Richmond Can Improve the Health of the Chesapeake Bay

 “After a couple of years, the plants will all knit together and look like a highly stylized meadow,” Fogel said.
 “An environmentally friendly landscape like this is not just pretty plants.
 It’s all the ways your landscape gives back through ecosystem services that benefit Richmond and the Bay.”

-For more information on Bay-friendly landscapes, visit the Chesapeake Conservation Landscaping Council website at www.chesapeakelandscape.org.
-Virginia Native Plant Society lists native plants and nurseries that sell them at www.vnps.org.
+For more information on Bay-friendly landscapes, visit the Chesapeake Conservation Landscaping Council.
+For lists of native plants and nurseries that sell them visit the Virginia Native Plant Society.

-This article first published in the Richmond Times-Dispatch on July 2, 2019.
+This article first published in the Richmond Times-Dispatch in July 2019.